Sorabji Resource Site (SRS)

 Transposition Symbols

 In Le jardin parfumé: Poem for Piano Solo (1923; 16 pp.), Sorabji finally settled on the symbol Î and its inverted form, as well as on their multiples, to indicate that the content of a given staff is to be played one or two octaves above or below.
 In previous years he had used various symbols that cannot be shown easily here, hence the descriptions in brackets.
-The transposition symbol shown as I/VIII actually consists of superimposed roman numerals; the solidus (fractional bar) is simply a typographical convenience.
+The transposition symbol shown as I/VIII actually consists of superimposed Roman numerals; the solidus (fractional bar) is simply a typographical convenience.
 Modern editors often use the G and F clefs with a small 8 above or below.

 The last two works mentioned in the list, dating from the mid-1950s to the mid-1960s, are late exceptions of manuscripts containing a note.
 Otherwise no work later than Opus clavicembalisticum (1929-30; 253 pp.) contains any.